1674 Ambon earthquake and megatsunami

 The 1674 Ambon earthquake occurred on February 17 between 19:30 and 20:00 local time in the Maluku Islands.
-The resulting tsunami reached heights of up to 100 m on Ambon Island killing over 2,000 individuals.
+The resulting tsunami reached heights of up to 100 m on Ambon Island killing over 2,000 people.
 It was the first detailed documentation of a tsunami in Indonesia and the largest ever recorded in the country.
 The exact fault which produced the earthquake has never been determined, but geologists postulate either a local fault, or a larger thrust fault offshore.
-The extreme tsunami was likely the result of a submarine landslide.
+The extreme tsunami was likely because of a submarine landslide.

 Overview

 The tectonics of the North Maluku Islands is dominated by complex collision, subduction, and strike-slip elements.
-Intermediate to deep focus earthquakes with a focal depth of 60 km or greater are immediately ruled out as the source because no known historical events of the same kind have generated a large tsunami.
+Intermediate to deep-focus earthquakes with a focal depth of 60 km or greater are immediately ruled out as the source because no known historical events of the same kind have generated a large tsunami.
 The 1938 Banda Sea earthquake, an intermediate depth magnitude 8.5 event only caused a minor tsunami.

 The Seram Trough is a zone of complex convergence between the Pacific, Australian, Sunda, and numerous micro tectonic plates.
 This megathrust fault is located north of Seram Island.
 While it has generated large tsunamigenic earthquakes in the past such as that in 1899 and 1629, the fault is situated too far from Ambon to have caused huge tsunami run-ups.

 Since the tsunami from the earthquake had an extreme run-up height of at least 100 m observed locally on the northern shore of Ambon, researchers have dismissed the possibility of faulting as a source of the tsunami.
 Instead, an earthquake-generated landslide appears to be the likely source of the tsunami.
 However, the source of the earthquake has never been confirmed, but two faults, the South Seram Thrust and an unnamed fault on the island were the likely culprit.
 No magnitude has been assigned to the event in published research journals, but the BMKG and NGDC databases list the magnitude at 6.8 at a depth of 40 km.